 The Zebra (Zz)

-Beginner Read-along Books, Set 1
+Beginner Readables, Set 1

 Teach your beginning reader word patterns and “power” words (sight words) with coloring-book-style and full-color stories.
 As part of the Reading Skills Series, these books are designed to help your child begin to read on his own.
 Plus, they help reinforce learned reading skills, such as letters and sounds, vocabulary, sight words, and word patterns.
 (32 are books included in this set.)